(source)

 Do you know other famous last words to share here?

-Note: the source for most of these is Last Words of Notable People: Final Words of More than 3500 Noteworthy People Throughout History
+Selected from Last Words of Notable People: Final Words of More than 3500 Noteworthy People Throughout History.

 “…for where your treasure is, there your heart will be also.” ~Matthew 6:21 NASB